ghKoty/red_light-green_light/README.md

     pip install yeelight

-Save code main.py on your device and open it
+Save code main.py on your device and open it by Python

 Linux
 ---